log-Null/HackerRank-30-day-challenge-solutions/DAY-0/README.md

 ```
 Hello, World.
 ```
-on the first line, followed by the user’s input on the second line.
+on the first line, followed by the user’s input on the second line..

 ## Input Format
 A single line of input containing a string.